jasonsikes/QLogo/qlogo/workspace/README.md

 ### callframe.cpp

-Contains the implementations for `CallFrame` and `Evaluator` structures.
-These are for managing the QLogo variables and evaluation stack for QLogo procedures.
+Contains the implementations for `CallFrame` structure.
+This is for managing QLogo variables and the procedure stack for QLogo procedures.

 ### exports.cpp